taoensso/truss/README.md

 ### Examples: attaching debug data

-You can attach arbitrary debug data to be displayed on violations.
+You can attach arbitrary debug data to be displayed on violations:

 ```clojure
 (defn my-handler [ring-req x y]